-In analyzing window dressing it is important to know each fund's fiscal year to detect if there is excessive turnover prior to the date on which holdings are computed for reporting
+In analyzing window dressing it is important to know each fund's fiscal year to detect if

-$^2$ "Closely matched" is defined as aggregate asset value from holdings data within 3% of that reported by CRSP or Morningstar.
+&lt;sup>3 "Closely matched" is defined as aggregate asset value from holdings data within 3% of that reported by CRSP or Morningstar.
 Note that the average difference between Morningstar and CRSP in the reported aggregate asset value was about 3%, with neither being consistently higher or lower.

-&lt;sup>3 Previous studies using holding-period data have employed the Thomson database.
+&lt;sup>4 Previous studies using holding-period data have employed the Thomson database.
 Thomson only reports holdings for traded equity.
 The use of this data means that conclusions about management behavior are based solely on the equity holdings of a set of funds, many of which hold a significant portion of their assets in other securities.
 Most funds hold other investments.
 The presence of these other securities can significantly change the characteristics of the portfolio.

-purposes.
+there is excessive turnover prior to the date on which holdings are computed for reporting purposes.
 Table 2 shows the distribution of fiscal year ends.
 Although December is the most common month for fiscal year end, only 27% of the funds choose a fiscal year ending in December.
 September and October are the next most commonly chosen months for fiscal year ends.
 Almost 45% of the funds choose a fiscal year ending in one of these two months.